Jerry-GK/ClearC/ReadMe.md

    }
    ```

-9. naming
+10. naming

    For an identifier, it may be the name for a function, type or a variable, or may not be defined yet.

-   In ClearC, to make naming more clear and avoid ambiguity, we require that in the same namespace(block with the same symbol table), identifiers must be distinct.
-Functions, types and variables can NOT have the same name with each other, otherwise will raise **naming conflict error**.
+   In ClearC, to make naming more clear and avoid ambiguity, we require that in the same namespace(block with the same symbol table), identifiers must be distinct. **Functions, types and variables can NOT have the same name with each other**, otherwise will raise **naming conflict error**.

    ```c
    //naming conflict for identifier "Student"